-Central Management 4.4
+4.4 Central Management

 - Dome Firewall Central Manager allows you to remotely manage multiple Dome Firewall appliances from a single centralized console. - The firewall virtual appliance has an in-built client which can communicate with the central manager.
-This allows the appliance to receive commands from the manager and apply them to the firewall. - The 'Central Management' interface allows you to enable the client service and configure it to connect to the central manager. - Note: You need the IP address of the central manager to which you wish to enroll your firewall appliance.
+This allows the appliance to receive commands from the manager and apply them to the firewall. - The firewall appliance can be enrolled to a central manager even if the appliance is behind Network Address Translation (NAT).
+The central manager will communicate with the appliance through the NAT IP address. - The 'Central Management' interface allows you to enable the client service and configure it to connect to the central manager. - Note: You need the IP address of the central manager to which you wish to enroll your firewall appliance.